 Why is the suggested donation £95 or £150?

 The donation is voluntary and at your discretion.
 Solicitors participate in the scheme to raise the maximum possible funds for the Will Aid charities.
 Instead of charging their normal fee for drawing up a basic Will they are asking that you consider donating an equivalent sum to Will Aid.
 Please respect the value of the service they are providing by being prepared to donate at the suggested level of £95 for a single basic Will or £150 for a pair of basic matching or mirror Wills.
 While solicitors’ fees vary round the country, most would charge considerably more than the suggested donation level.
 This level has been set to make the process affordable for all.

 How is the money raised by Will Aid spent?

-The donations and income from legacies, is spent on the work carried out by the nine charities.
-Since 1988, more than £15 million has been donated through Will Aid and millions more has been promised in legacies.
+The donations and income from legacies, supports the vital work carried out by the nine partner charities.
+Since 1988, more than £19 million has been donated through Will Aid and millions more has been promised in legacies.
 The donations have improved the lives of children, families, older people and whole communities in the UK and around the world.
 The income from legacies will help ensure that the vital work of the Will Aid charities continues for future generations.

 Can I specify which of the Will Aid charities my Will-making donation will go to?

 As Will Aid is a partnership of nine charities, they have agreed that the donations will be divided between them.
 However, you can leave a legacy to one or more Will Aid charities (or indeed any other charity) in your Will.